-If you don’t mind revealing more than anyone else would dare, what you are looking for are see-through fabrics.
+If you don’t mind revealing more than anyone else would dare, what you are looking for are sheer or see-through fabrics.
 These fabrics have an ethreal, elegant charm about them which the opposite kind, the opaque fabrics, ‘clearly’ do not.

 What are see-through fabrics called in Fabric-land?